cssivision/looli/README.md

 Note that you need to set the corresponding binding tag on all fields you want to bind.
 For example, when binding from JSON, set json:"fieldname".

+The Validation of the incoming data show below.

 ```go
 package main